-Kevin Dundon is a SuperValu Good Food Karma ambassador and he is sharing his top tips for hosting the biggest event of the year - Christmas dinner.
+Kevin Dundon is sharing his top tips for hosting the biggest event of the year - Christmas dinner.

 1. Pimp your soup - Whether shop bought or homemade enhance the appearance (and flavour) of your soup by either adding croutons, some sauté mushrooms, a sprinkling of fresh herbs or a dash or cream.
 A squeeze of lemon or lime juice will really lift the flavour.

 2. For a really taster sauce to go with your prawn or smoked salmon starter try adding a teaspoon of horseradish cream to your Marie rose sauce – it will not be boring!